Not sure what to wear for your newborn session? I'm here to help!

 What to Wear for Moms

-I’m all about comfy maternity jeans or leggings and an oversized top.
 I don’t typically photograph you below your waist unless you’re sitting, so don’t spend much time thinking about what you’re wearing on your lower half.
-There's a good chance you'll need to take a break to nurse/feed the baby, so you'll want something you can stand and sit in without too many wrinkles.
+There’s a good chance you’ll need to take a break to nurse/feed the baby, so you’ll want something you can stand and sit in without too many wrinkles.

 That first few weeks is exhausting.
 It's going to feel like you're changing shape with every passing day, and at least for me post-C section, my belly took a lot longer than I expected to go back down (the joys of surgery!).
 Find something stretchy that can adjust to bloating and is comfortable when you sit down.